L'étoile (opera): Act 1

-King Ouf 1er roams his city, in disguise, searching for a suitable subject to execute as a birthday treat.
-Hérisson de Porc-Epic, an ambassador, and his wife, Aloès, arrive, accompanied by his secretary, Tapioca, and Laoula, the daughter of a neighboring monarch.
+King Ouf 1er roams his city in disguise, searching for a suitable subject to execute as a birthday treat.
+Hérisson de Porc-Epic, an ambassador, arrives with his wife Aloès, accompanied by his secretary Tapioca and Laoula, the daughter of a neighboring monarch.
 They are traveling incognito, and the princess is being passed off as Hérisson's wife.
 Their mission, of which Laoula is unaware, is to marry her to Ouf.
 Complications arise when Laoula and a poor peddler, Lazuli, fall in love at first sight.
-Scolded for flirting, Lazuli insults the disguised king and thus becomes a desired candidate for death by impalement.
-But Siroco, the king's astrologer, reveals that the fates of the king and the peddler are inextricably linked; the stars predict that they will die within 24 hours of each other.
-Fortunes change again, and Lazuli is escorted with honors into the palace.
+When he is scolded for flirting, Lazuli insults the disguised king and thus becomes a candidate for death by impalement.
+But Siroco, the king's astrologer, reveals that the fates of the king and the peddler are inextricably linked: the stars predict that they will die within 24 hours of each other.
+Lazuli is then escorted with honors into the palace.

 Act 2

-Lazuli, feted and well fed, grows bored with luxury and longs for Laoula.
-Ouf, still unaware of the disguises, furthers the lovers' hopes of marriage by imprisoning the supposed husband, Hérisson.
-The lovers depart but Hérisson escapes and orders the peddler to be shot.
-Gunfire is heard, but although Laoula is brought in there is no sign of Lazuli.
+Lazuli, now feted and well fed, grows bored with luxury and longs for Laoula.
+Ouf, still unaware of the disguises, furthers the lovers' hopes of marriage by imprisoning Hérisson.
+The lovers depart.
+Hérisson escapes and orders the peddler shot.
+Gunfire is heard and Laoula is brought in, but there is no sign of Lazuli.
 Ouf bemoans his impending death.

 Act 3

-Lazuli, having escaped harm, overhears Ouf, Siroco and Hérisson discussing the situation, and eventually reveals himself to Laoula.
-They plan a second elopement.
+Lazuli has suffered no harm.
+After overhearing Ouf, Siroco, and Hérisson discussing the situation, he reveals himself to Laoula.
+They make plans to elope.
 The king and Siroco try to raise their spirits with a large glass of green chartreuse.
-Ouf, desperate to produce an heir to the throne, plans to marry Laoula, even if for an hour, but finds that he has run out of time.
-However, when the clocks strike five and nothing happens, Ouf declares that the astrologer's predictions must have been wrong.
-The Chief of Police then appears with Lazuli, who was caught on his way out of the country.
-The King blesses Lazuli and Laoula's marriage.
-In a general final chorus Lazuli and Laoula address the audience to a reprise of act 1 finale.
+Ouf, desperate to produce an heir to the throne before he dies, plans to marry Laoula, even if for an hour, but finds that he has run out of time.
+When the clocks strike five and nothing happens to him, Ouf declares that the astrologer's predictions must have been wrong.
+The Chief of Police then appears with Lazuli, who was caught trying to flee the kingdom.
+Ouf blesses Lazuli and Laoula's marriage.
+In a general final chorus Lazuli and Laoula address the audience in a reprise of act 1 finale.